Normal Business Hours:

 The first harvest was small but promising in 1999.
 By 2001, with confidence in the newly learned skills, the decision was made to begin the process of becoming an official winery.
 The first official vintage was 2002, and included chardonnay, vignoles, pinot noir, Bianca, Riesling, and Seyval.

-Betsy’s business skills were put to use in establishing solid business practices, and her talents for assembling successful retail enterprises were put to use in establishing the tasting room store.
-This facility, which is primarily a place for tasting and purchasing the wines made by the winery also includes a full supply of wine related items for sale.
+Betsy's business skills were put to use in establishing solid business practices, and her talents for assembling successful retail enterprises were put to use in establishing the tasting room store.
+This facility, which is primarily a place for tasting and purchasing the wines made by the winery also includes a supply of wine related items for sale.

 About the Name